TedHusted/awake/awake.md

 Elena blinks, clicks the link to the recording, and fast forwards a bit.

 “I don’t know how this happened, Elena.
 I was working after hours on Sunday morning.
 I was in a hurry to get to a game and forced the commit to be made by mistake.
-I was going to present it to the team later next week. ”
+I was going to present it to the team later next week.”

 “That does not sound great.”
 She heard herself saying.
 “Should we pull it back?”